 We use the sequence movl %eax, 24(%edx); ret to store the contents of %eax into memory.
 We load the address to be written into %edx using the constant-load procedure above.
+The procedure is detailed in Figure 4.

 3.2 Arithmetic and Logic